munki/macadmin-scripts/docs/installinstallmacos.md

 #### Options

 `--catalogurl` Software Update catalog URL used by the tool.
-Defaults to `https://swscan.apple.com/content/catalogs/others/index-10.13seed-10.13-10.12-10.11-10.10-10.9-mountainlion-lion-snowleopard-leopard.merged-1.sucatalog`
+Defaults to the default softwareupdate catalog for the current OS if you run this tool under macOS 10.13-10.15.x.

+`--seedprogram SEEDPROGRAMNAME` Attempt to find and use the Seed catalog for the current OS.
+Use `installinstallmacos.py --help` to see the valid SeedProgram names for the current OS.

 `--workdir` Path to working directory on a volume with over 10G of available space.
 Defaults to current working directory.